JRRS1982/balanced/README.md

 1. Clone the repository: `git clone https://github.com/JRRS1982/balanced.git`
 2. Update the environment variables in the `.env.development` file
+3. Install dependencies: `npm install` on the host machine to enable local development
-3. Run `npm run docker:dev:build` to build the development docker images
+4. Run `npm run docker:dev:build` to build the development docker images
-4. Run `npm run docker:dev:up` to start the development docker containers and visit <http://localhost:3000> to view the application running in a docker container
+5. Run `npm run docker:dev:up` to start the development docker containers and visit <http://localhost:3000> to view the application running in a docker container

 <!-- TODO: remove this note when postinstall is removed and the deployment is not to vercel-->